hecko/zabbix_internal_db_monitoring/README.md

 zabbix_internal_db_monitoring
 =============================

-script to monitor internal zabbix database parameters (MySQL only, Zabbix 1.8 only)
+Script to monitor internal zabbix database parameters (MySQL only, Zabbix 2.0 only)

+Place into your zabbix externalscripts directory, make executable by zabbix user

+Zabbix template exported from Zabbix 2.0.1 installation Zabbix template will create template named Zabbix_DB_Internal - just link this template to your local zabbix server host Check the created graphs